What is the OAR (Office Aptitude Rating)?

-The maths skills test is a 30 question timed exam which lasts 40 minutes.
-The maths is based on college-level numeracy so it's important to sharpen your skills up across a variety of different areas.
+The maths skills test is a 30-question timed exam that lasts 40 minutes.
+The maths is based on college-level numeracy so it's important to sharpen your skills across a variety of different areas.

 To learn more about the OAR Math Skills Test, check out our full page here

 The reading comprehension test is a 20-question timed exam that lasts 30 minutes.
 The reading is based on a random passage of text so it's important to read the text first carefully as you will need to conclude from the information within it.
 It's considered by some the easier part of the test.

 The mechanical comprehension test is a 30-question timed exam that lasts 15 minutes.
 Make sure you practice and revise foundation knowledge in high school physics knowledge like Newton's law and principles of pressure, weight, and electricity.

 Want to know more about the OAR Mechanical Comprehension Test?
 Check out our full page here.